coreos/fleet/Documentation/deployment-and-configuration.md

 #### engine_reconcile_interval

-Interval at which the engine should reconcile the cluster schedule in etcd.
+Interval in seconds at which the engine should reconcile the cluster schedule in etcd.

 Default: 2